vlohana103/Quote-of-the-day/README.md

 - View saved quotes with authors

 ## How to run:
-install in bash: pip install requests
+1. install in bash: pip install requests
+2. Run the file from your terminal: python quote_of_the_day.py

 # Code Structure
 - 'requests' library to call API